 How To Get To Oslo

-As the capital city Oslo in Norway is very linked to other European cities by air – and increasingly to destinations on other continents thanks to the rapid expansion of low-cost carrier Norwegian (which I can personally highly recommend).
-There are also regular ferries from Oslo to Denmark, Sweden and Germany if you’re more adventurous, and frequent Oslo to Stockholm trains.
+As the capital city Oslo in Norway is very linked to other European cities by air – and increasingly to destinations on different continents thanks to the rapid expansion of low-cost carrier Norwegian (which I can personally highly recommend).